-In no time at all, you’ll have a generous amount of smooth vegan caramel ready to be used as a drizzle on your vegan apple pancakes, waffles, and crepes, or perhaps as a dip for fresh fruit or as a caramel coating on fresh crisp apples!
+In no time at all, you’ll have a generous amount of smooth vegan caramel ready to be used as a drizzle on your vegan pancakes, vegan apple pancakes, vegan blueberry pancakes, waffles, and crepes, or perhaps as a dip for fresh fruit or as a caramel coating on fresh crisp apples!
 Make some caramel popcorn with it or drizzle it your chocolate cake.
 Try it on pina colada pancakes, an apple skillet pancake, or pumpkin pecan pancakes.
 You can also use it to make caramel iced coffee or to rim the glass of an apple cider mimosa.

 It’s a magical, irresistible sauce that is ready to elevate whatever it is you add it to…even if it is just the spoon you’re licking it from!

 - Brown Sugar – Brown sugar is the base of the caramel.
 It’s the brown sugar that gets cooked down, melted, and boiled.

 - Cornstarch – Cornstarch is a thickening agent used to create a thick, creamy consistency.

 - Coconut Cream – Coconut cream does what butter and/or heavy cream does in a non-vegan caramel sauce.
 It helps achieve a creamy texture.

 - Vanilla Extract – A warming note of vanilla extract is always a nice addition to the flavor of caramel.

 - Salt – Transforms caramel into salted caramel and balances out the sweetness.
 So good!